-I am a Software Engineer with over a dozen years of experience.
-I currently work on Travel features at Google where I lead a team of engineers working on a brand new product.
-Previously, I worked for an Information Technology consulting firm on projects in Italy, Spain and the UK.
+I work on Travel features at Google, where I lead a team of engineers working on a brand new product.
+I get to tackle business and technical challenges while also growing a great team.

 If you would like to get in touch, the best way to do so is to email me .